smalike/grunt-generate-hash/README.md

 #### algorithm

-Type: string
+Type: `string`

-Default: 'md5'
+Default: `'md5'`

 lgorithm is dependent on the available algorithms supported by the version of OpenSSL on the platform.
-Examples are 'sha1', 'md5', 'sha256', 'sha512', etc. On recent releases, openssl list-message-digest-algorithms will display the available digest algorithms.
+Examples are `'sha1'`, `'md5'`, `'sha256'`, `'sha512'`, etc. On recent releases, `openssl list-message-digest-algorithms` will display the available digest algorithms.

 #### hashlen

-Type: number
+Type: `number`

-Default: 8
+Default: `8`

 Number of characters of the file hash to prefix the file name with.